• On View

 Artist Bio

 Raúl de Nieves has exhibited widely in solo and group exhibitions in North America and internationally.
 He has presented solo exhibitions at the Cleveland Museum of Art, Ohio; the Institute of Contemporary Art, Boston; the Museum of Contemporary Art, North Miami; and the Savannah College of Art and Design Museum of Art, Georgia, among other institutions.
 Additionally, he has participated in group exhibitions at the Albright-Knox Art Gallery, Buffalo, New York; the High Line, New York; the K11 Art Foundation, Hong Kong; the Museum of Arts and Design, New York; the New Orleans Museum of Art, Louisiana; and the Whitney Museum of American Art, New York, and numerous other venues.
 De Nieves has staged performances at institutions including the Institute of Contemporary Art, Philadelphia and MoMA PS1, Queens.
 He has been an artist in residence at the Institute of Contemporary Art, Philadelphia and Fountainhead, Miami, as well as a fellow at the Joan Mitchell Foundation.
 His work is held in the permanent collections of the Institute of Contemporary Art, Boston; the Museum of Contemporary Art, Los Angeles; and the Whitney Museum of American Art, New York.
-This fall, in addition to the exhibition at the Henry, de Nieves's work will also be shown in a new commission at the Baltimore Museum of Art.
+In the fall of 2023, in addition to the exhibition at the Henry, de Nieves's work will also be shown in a new commission at the Baltimore Museum of Art.

 CREDITS